GCorbel/sbire/README.md

     "chromium-browser": ["open chrome", "chrome"]
     "skype": "open skype"
 ```

+## Pipe the text with a custom command

+By default, when you use `sbire pipe`, it will use a command to emulate the keyboard.
+You can change it by editing the file `~\.sbire\config.yml` and change the value of `pipe_command` by anything you want.

 ## Add a shortcut

 For some obscure reason, Ubuntu does not run ruby commands binded with a keyboard shortcut.
 You must install [xbindkeys](http://doc.ubuntu-fr.org/xbindkeys) to make it work.